 Each field in a character table must have one of the allowed character data types (section 9.1.
-Each record in a character table must end with a two-byte record delimiter consisting of the ASCII carriage return character and the ASCII line feed character.
+Each record in a character table must end with either a one-byte ASCII line-feed character or a two-byte pair of both the ASCII carriage-return character and the ASCII line-feed character.